korzhyk/OpenCore-Maximus-X-Code/README.md

 * ApfsDriverLoader.efi - Must have to run 10.13.6+
 * FwRuntimeServices.efi - Must have to work with native NVRAM
-* AppleGenericInput.efi - This need for keyboard key handling.
 * ~VirtualSMC.efi~ - only needed if you use File Vault 2 or [authrestart][6].

 All drivers are from [AppleSupportPkg][9], there also contains driver for HFS+ `VBoxHfs.efi`